karloschita/2020-04-goto-chicago-api-build/curl-tests.md

 ## API Validation Tests

-Use these test calls w/ `curl` to validate the API
+Use these test calls w/ `curl` to validate the Company API

 ```
 http://localhost:8484/